 At first I thought it was a little odd.
 Didn’t he mean French Press or Drip coffee makers?
 How could a French Press drip coffee?

-But as you see from the picture, it really is a drip coffee maker.
+But as you see from the picture at the top, it really is a drip coffee maker.
 Typically found in the Southern states, a French drip coffee pot is traditionally a teardrop shaped coffee pot.
 French Drip Type Makers are sometimes as elegant as this one.

 This type of manual coffee pot can use regular ground coffee, as compared to the French press style which coarse grounds are recommended

 I first learned about a French Drip Coffee Maker when I lost power in my house and so was forced to make coffee on an old fashioned, gas stove.
 I found that this old drink that I tolerated for so long, was now my favorite drink in the house!
 Cooking on an old fashioned stove percolator was so superior to my standard coffee pot, that I instantly went online to begin searching for tips to enjoy better coffee.
 The journey began.